lwjohnst86/analyzing-cohorts-course/chapter4.md

 `@instructions`
 - Using `bind_rows`, put the two model list objects together.
-- Continuing to pipe, add an outcome column.
+- Continuing to pipe, add an outcome column for the disease variable.
-- Finally, filter out all but the predictor estimates.
+- Finally, filter so only conditions where the `predictor` is the `term` and the `effect` is fixed.

 `@hint`
 - Filter so only the predictor estimate rows remain (when predictor and term are the same).